steaksauce-/9DaysOfAPIs/README.md

 [OPTIONAL] `--ip` The IP address you wish to query.
 Defaults to your IP address.

+### Day 8 - DnD5e
+dnd5e-spells.py

+Grabs information about a given Dungeons and Dragons 5e Spell

+Arguments:

+<REQUIRED>`spell_name` The name of the spell to get information for.

 ## Lessons Learned
 - MVP (minimum viable product) is easy and provides a way for quick feedback.
 - If you have to look up documentation or Google something, it's best to know the 'lingo' to know what to look for.